Recenze HMA: Stručné shrnutí odborníka

 I’d also like to see HMA VPN offer better P2P support.
 It allows P2P traffic on servers in only 6 countries, including in the US, the UK, the Netherlands, France, Germany, and the Czech Republic — users in other parts of the world won’t be able to connect to nearby servers to get fast download speeds.
 When I tried torrenting on HMA VPN’s non-dedicated P2P servers, my downloads stalled.
 While I had pretty fast download speeds with HMA VPN (I downloaded an 18 GB file in 25 minutes while connected to a P2P server in the US), I prefer to use other VPNs for torrenting, like ExpressVPN and Private Internet Access, which both let you torrent on all of their servers and have faster speeds.

 HMA VPN has dedicated streaming servers in the US, the UK, and Germany.
-But in my tests, these servers didn’t unblock Netflix, Amazon Prime, Hulu, or Disney+.
-I also tested non-dedicated streaming servers, but they didn’t work, either.
+But when my team members from the US and the UK tested them, these servers didn’t work with Netflix, Amazon Prime, or Disney+.
+We also tested non-dedicated streaming servers, but they didn’t work either.

 Unfortunately, HMA VPN doesn’t have dedicated IP addresses (IP addresses that are only assigned to you).
 If you need a dedicated IP, Private Internet Access and CyberGhost VPN offer them for a small additional cost, and PrivateVPN offers free dedicated IPs.